enso-org/ide/docs/CONTRIBUTING.md

      same results without using a new library (even by implementing few lines of code from the library in sources of the project).
-  3. If the PR does include new libraries, and the limit is exceeded by more than 10KB, check which part of the code contributet to it, and talk about it with the code owner.
+  3. If the PR does include new libraries, and the limit is exceeded by more than 10KB, check which part of the code contributed to it, and talk about it with the code owner.
   4. If the PR does include new libraries, and the limit is exceeded by more than 50KB, it would probably not be merged.
 Research possible alternatives